“She awake yet?” Squall asked groggily as he rolled on to his side and looked at Selphie.

 “I have no idea,” Quistis whispered, “Either he’s out from the poison or from the malnourishment.”

-When Quistis finally got to Garden she was flanked by Nida and Zell.
+When Quistis finally got back to Garden she was flanked by Nida and Zell.
 Behind them were two of Garden’s patrollers, and with them was Seifer Almasy, laid out on a stretcher.
 Her stone-cold blue eyes met every wild stare, saw past every whisper, and instilled fear into the hearts of every SeeD, Junior, and officer that was in the room.

 There would be no questions asked.